 A much loved Mum.

 This belief in an afterlife is an in infantile notion- it is like a security blanket.
-Not alone are we asked to ‘respect’ those with such a supernatural belief but they are being accorded a special place in British politics with the C of E as the state religion and, their Bishops in the house of Lords, with their own schools, state and civic occasions in their churches, schools assemlies of a ‘mainly christian character’ all headed up by the Queen who is The Defender of the Faith – her belief and those of some of her subjects in a god and a life after death in Heaven or Hell etc.
+Not alone are we asked to ‘respect’ those with such a supernatural belief but we have to affronted by the special place accorded to the state religion the C of E. They have their Bishops in the house of Lords, their own schools, state and civic occasions in their churches, schools assemlies of a ‘mainly christian character’ all headed up by the Queen who is The Defender of the Faith – her belief and those of some of her subjects in a god and a life after death in Heaven or Hell etc.